 Berman praises the Greeks.
 They had science!
 Aristarchus knew the earth orbits the sun, and Eratosthenes determined the size of the earth.
 Hipparchus divided stars into 6 magnitudes, a system still used.
 Heracleides Ponticus knew Venus orbits the sun, and Anaxagoras knew the moon reflects sunlight.

 To Berman, Aristotle and Ptolemy were villains.
 Their nonsense stifled science for 14 centuries until Copernicus.

 I wrestled with images of a tilted Earth orbiting the sun.
-Our seasons are caused by this tilt.
+The tilt causes our seasons.
 Earth is 91 million miles from the sun on January 3, and 94 million miles from it on July 4.
-The Northern Hemisphere experiences summer when it is fartherest from the sun.
+The Northern Hemisphere has summer when it is fartherest from the sun.

 We circle the sun 67,000 miles an hour, but feel like we are not moving.
 We know we are because the sun changes its position against the background stars.
 Its yearly path is called the ecliptic because it is where eclipses take place.

 Chapter 16 deals with totality, and Berman regards solar eclipses as impossible coincidences.
 Totality happens because the sun is 400 times larger than the moon but 400 times farther away, making the 2 disks appear the same size.
 During totality, the sun, moon & the spot we stand on form a straight line.
-We see the corona!

-Everything on earth came from the sun, including the earth itself, which formed from debris left over when the sun formed.
+Everything on earth came from the sun, including the earth itself, which formed from stuff left over when the sun formed.
 All our energy comes from the sun.
 Wood, coal & oil are stored sunlight.
 All life depends on the sun.
 Evolution is sun-driven as species mutate into new ones.